milhead2/python-j1939/README.rst

 messages on a can bus.

-In all of my code that used the former protocol import from python-can I needed only to amke a small change.
+In all of my code that used the former protocol import from python-can I needed only to make a small change.
 Generally a shortning of the import statements..
 For example

     from can.protocols import j1939